Sreerag20109451/GStore-Android/README.md

 The main screen consists of 4 screens, including
 - User Profile screen for displaying user Data
 - Category Screen for displaying products by categories
-- A Search and Filter Screen
+- Fitering by Categories and Price, search by name or categories, sort by price.
 - Orders Screen

 ### Cart and  Orders